eyalkt/learntree-character-prediction/README.md

 each pixel is a value between 0 and 255, which represent its gray level (0 being white and 255 black). <br>
 see http://yann.lecun.com/exdb/mnist/ for more information about the dataset.

-To run the project one can call 'make' (in Linux shell), which will create the executables 'learntree' and 'predict'. more information about the implementation and 'conditions' (mentioned below) is in Project-Report.txt
+To run the project one should call 'make' (in Linux shell), which will create the executables 'learntree' and 'predict'. more information about the implementation and 'conditions' (mentioned below) is in Project-Report.txt

 <p>